abhiamishra/ACM-Research-Coding-Challenge-F21/README.md

 ## VADER implementation
 The first implementation was with the VADER library in python.
 VADER is a sentiment analyis package that utilizes previously collected data of lexicons and their sentiments to generate scores for new words and inputs.
 This can be thought as a dictionary that contains many words and their sentiments.
+The interesting aspect about this dictionary is that it has certain rules for context that have been coded in by researchers.
+As such, these rules allow it to pick sentiment from grammatical order and other structures surrounding text.
 Putting in input means accessing this dictionary to obtain certain sentiments and aggregating them into a score - called the compound score.

 As per the VADER guidelines,
 the scientific literature surrounding NLP has determined that compound scores above 0.05 are termed as positive,